David & Margaret and The United Women in Faith

 By 1964, David & Margaret had become a freestanding nonprofit after a ruling from the IRS and they had expanded their services, focusing on the care of adolescent girls in foster care.
 A generous gift of $430,000 was distributed to David & Margaret, enabling the construction of several cottages on campus to provide more individualized support and to enlarge and strengthen the programs offered.

-As the church continued to evolve, many chapters joined together, orchestrating under a new name- The United Methodist Church and in 1972, the women’s organizations merged together under the name United Methodist Women (UMW).
+As the church continued to evolve, many chapters joined together, orchestrating under a new name- The United Methodist Church and in 1972, the women’s organizations merged together under the name United Methodist Women, later changing the name to United Women in Faith (UWF) in 2022.
 Throughout their progression, the Church maintained their social work as an integral part of their ministry, never wavering their support for at-risk communities across the globe.

-In 1975, UMW deeded the property to D&M. However, UMW retains a reversionary interest in the property to ensure that it will continue to be used for its intended purpose to serve women, children, and youth in need.
-Although D&M is not operated by the United Methodist Women, the UMW believe it is in their core values to support children, youth, and families and continue to provide for those served by David & Margaret through grants, fundraisers, local donations, and volunteerism.
+In 1975, UWF deeded the property to D&M. However, UWF retains a reversionary interest in the property to ensure that it will continue to be used for its intended purpose to serve women, children, and youth in need.
+Although D&M is not operated by the United Women in Faith, the UWF believe it is in their core values to support children, youth, and families and continue to provide for those served by David & Margaret through grants, fundraisers, local donations, and volunteerism.
 They also hold three permanent positions on the board of directors ensuring future collaboration between the organizations.
 Those positions are currently held by Susan Hume, Julie Asuncion, and Liz Martinez who each bring a unique and impressive skill set to the board.
-The support the UMW provide continues to make meaningful changes to the lives of at-risk youth and families every day at David & Margaret.
+The support the UWF provides continues to make meaningful changes to the lives of at-risk youth and families every day at David & Margaret.

 Foster Family and Adoption Agency